DenKrysos/-Latex-Boilerplate_Paper/README.md

 # -Latex-Boilerplate_Paper

-A quite nice Boilerplate/Template together with some Macros and ready-to-use set up suroundings for LaTeX.
-Documenttype "Article-Level", i.e. no "Book".
+A quite nice Boilerplate/Template together with some Macros and ready-to-use set up surroundings for LaTeX.
+Document-Type "Article-Level", i.e. no "Book".

 * Layout and Skeleton Setup is well separated from the content
 * Set up for Biblatex